Dubai has a reputation as a city of glitz and glamour, but what does it really cost to visit Dubai?

 Yes!
 Don’t be mistaken into thinking everything in Dubai has to be about glitz and glamour.
 With only a few small compromises perhaps on location, there are still plenty of hotels in the budget range, suitable for singles, couples through to families for under 200 AED per night.

 There are also hostel options available in Dubai -though note many are male or female only.
-Our full listing coming soon!
+Our full listing of budget options coming soon!

 How much should I budget for food and restaurants in Dubai?